Skyhawk Football | Jason Simpson - Head Coach

 Simpson served as an assistant coach from 1997-1999 at Jacksonville State University.
 He coached quarterbacks and was the team's passing game coordinator.
 He also coached receivers and served as an assistant special teams coordinator.
 He was a member of the Jacksonville State staff responsible for the third best turnaround in Division I football for the 1997 and 1998 seasons.

-Simpson is a native of Ellisville, Miss.
-He signed as a quarterback with Mississippi State and played for two seasons for the Bulldogs.
-He also played baseball for Ron Polk at State before transferring to Southern Miss in 1992.
+An Ellisville, Miss. native, Simpson signed as a quarterback with Mississippi State and played for two seasons for the Bulldogs.
+He also played baseball for Ron Polk at Mississippi State before transferring to Southern Miss in 1992.
 At Southern Miss, Simpson was a two-time all-conference selection in baseball and was team captain his senior season.

 After earning a bachelor's degree in 1994 from Southern Miss, he spent the next year as a graduate assistant football coach at Delta State, where he coached defensive backs.
 In the spring of 1995, Simpson served as an assistant football and head baseball coach at Collins High School in Mississippi.